Effect of outer cylinder rotation on the radially heated Taylor-Couette flow: Discussion

 \section{Discussion}

-In this section, we discuss observations of our analysis focusing on the fastest growing modes, the effect of outer cylinder rotation, and the impact of imposed temperature gradient and increased radius ratio on the linear stability thresholds.
+We now discuss the observations of our analysis and their implications.
+Here, we focus on the fastest growing modes and the effect of outer cylinder rotation and radius ratio on the linear instability thresholds.